 Currently, 65,000 new cancer patients and 450,000 follow-ups are registered annually at the hospital.
 Almost 60% of these cancer patients get first-hand treatment here.
 Around 70% of the patients are treated almost free of any charges at TMC.
 More than 1000 patients attend the OPD daily for medical advice, comprehensive care, or follow-up treatment.
-More than 6300 primary operations are performed annually, and 6000 patients are treated with chemotherapy and radiotherapy annually in multi-disciplinary programmes delivering established treatments.
-Keeping all these things in mind, Tata Cancer Centre, in association with the Department of Atomic Energy, the Government of India, has a significant expansion plan in different states in India.
+More than 6300 primary operations are performed annually, and 6000 patients are treated with chemotherapy and radiotherapy annually in multi-disciplinary programs delivering established treatments.
+Keeping all these things in mind, Tata Cancer Centre, in association with the Department of Atomic Energy and the Government of India, has a significant expansion plan in different states in India.
 The Trusts has partnered with state governments in building state-wide cancer facility networks in Assam, Odisha, Jharkhand, Andhra Pradesh and Uttar Pradesh.
-It has also opened 62 branches in different parts of country with the help of state government.
+It has also opened 62 branches in different parts of the country with the help of the state government.

 The use of advanced technology has made the treatment at TMH more comfortable.
 Concepts have changed in surgery, taking into account the biology of cancer.
 Radical surgeries have replaced more conservative surgery to increase the quality of life without compromising the total survival rate.

-Pathology has progressed from basic histopathology to molecular pathology, emphasizing predictive assays for identifying the high-risk prognostic factors.
+Pathology has progressed from basic histopathology to molecular pathology, emphasizing predictive assays for identifying high-risk prognostic factors.
 NABL accreditation was awarded to the hospital in 2005 and renewed in 2007.